muritane/generative-constraint-principle/README.md

 ## F2.
 Every Generator Has Constraints

-A generator cannot produce arbitrary outputs.
+No generator can produce arbitrary outputs.

 Examples: